oliviarmunoz/noted_frontend/src/api/api-spec.md

 ### POST /api/MusicDiscovery/search

-**Description:** Performs a search for music entities based on a query string.
+**Description:** Performs a search against the external music service (Spotify), updates the user's search history, and returns the matching music entities.

 **Requirements:**

-- `user` exists
+- `query` is not empty.

 **Effects:**

-- performs a search for music entities matching `query` and stores results for `user`
+- Updates `lastQuery` of the user.
+- Removes all existing `SearchResults` for the user.
+- Fetches data from the external service.
+- Creates or updates `MusicEntities` based on results.
+- Creates `SearchResults` linking the user to the new entities.

 **Request Body:**
 ```json
 {
   "user": "string",